bespoken/sdk/README.md

 Each of the properties is explained below:
 ### **`fields`**
+Each field represents a value in the JSON response.
+It will be added to the result output.

-Each field represents a column in the CSV file.
+If the field also is a column in the CSV file, then the value in the CSV is compared to the value in the actual response.

-By default, we take these columns and treat them as expected fields in the response output from the Virtual Device.

-However, in some cases, these fields are rather complicated.
-In that case, we can have a field with a simple name, like `imageURL`, but then we specify a JSON path expression which is used to resolve that expression on the response payload.

-This way we can perform complex verification on our utterances with a nice, clean CSV file.
+The fields can be mapped to complex JSON path values, such as:
+`"imageURL": "$.raw.messageBody.directives[1].payload.content.art.sources[0].url"`

+The JSON path will be applied to the actual result from the response.
+If more than one value matches the JSON path expression, then if ANY of the actual values matches the expected the test will pass.

 ### **`interceptor`**
 The interceptor allows for the core behavior of the batch runner to be modified.